 Residents’ hierarchy of needs

 You probably remember learning about Maslow’s Hierarchy of Needs in your psychology 101 class back in high school or college.
-As a refresher, the theory says that you need to achieve specific requirements before others.
+As a refresher, the theory says that people need to achieve specific requirements before others.

 For instance, human beings must have their basic physiological needs (food and sleep) met before they can start achieving safety, a prerequisite for developing a sense of belonging within a social group.